Work release inmate on the run after killing at La. chicken plant, could be heading to Baton Rouge

 MONROE - A man from the Baton Rouge area who was serving out a sentence as a work release inmate in north Louisiana is on the run after he allegedly stabbed a person to death Thursday.

-The stabbing happened around 8:40 a.m. at Foster Farms in Union Parish.
-Authorities said Bruce Causey, 48, stabbed a person at the plant, and the victim died in the hospital.
+The attack happened around 8:40 a.m. at Foster Farms in Union Parish.
+Authorities said Bruce Causey, 48, stabbed someone at the plant, and the victim died in the hospital.

 It's still unclear what happened in the moments leading up to the stabbing.